varnav/makejxl/README.md

 JPEG-XL encoder is still under development, but format is frozen since 2020-12-24 and files encoded today will be readable by later versions of decoders.

+**You don't need to use this tool at all.
+Examples for Shell and PowerShell scripts are below.**

 ## Supported input file formats:

  * .jpeg/.jpg (conversion is lossless and reversible)